-Ledbury Poetry is pleased to announce the SHORTLIST for the fourth edition of the Ledbury Hellens Poetry Prize for second collections published in Britain and Ireland in 2021 and 2022.
-The Judges are Togara Muzanenhamo and Penelope Shuttle.
+Ledbury Poetry is pleased to announce ZAFFAR KUNIAL as the WINNER for the fourth edition of the Ledbury Hellens Poetry Prize for second collections for England’s Green, published by Faber.

 Pilgrim Bell, Kaveh Akbar (Chatto)